mustafabaihaqi/google-maps-scraper/README.md

 If you want to retrieve more than the default limit of 120 results, make your search queries in input.txt more specific and detailed.
 For example:
 - Instead of a broad query like:
 `Australia restaurant`
--Use more targeted searches such as:
+- Use more targeted searches such as:
 `Australia Brisbane restaurant`
 `Australia Sydney restaurant`
 `Australia Perth restaurant`